 Now that we know that French women are most definitely practicing yoga—why else would they look so calm and collected all the time?—here's what you need to know about the athleisure scene.

 The athleisure movement is having a moment—finally.

 Paris-based author, journalist, and yogi Rebecca Leffler adds that the athleisure scene has been slow to arrive in France, but recent store openings have caused a boom.

-"Lululemon just opened an incredible boutique/showroom at the Plrivace St. Sulpice in Paris, and they're opening another new spot in le Marais soon," she says.
+"Lululemon just opened an incredible boutique/showroom at the Place St. Suplice, and they're opening another new spot in le Marais soon," she says.
 "Athleisure is more available than ever; major department stores sell Lole, Nike, and other brands.
 Many French fashion brands are branching out into athleisure like Ba&Sh yoga line with Ana Heart or American Vintage's new fitness line.
 EKYOG's 100 percent organic clothing is also perfect for yoga-to-street fashion."